In recent years, webcasts have become increasingly popular for businesses looking to bring their presentations and events to a wider audience.

 Many presenters make the mistake of speaking too quickly and rushing through the presentation.
 Most of the time, rushing is simply caused by adrenaline or nervous energy.
 You can decrease the possibility of presentation nerves by giving yourself enough opportunities to practice prior to your event.
 If during your webcast, you find your breathing becomes more shallow and you feel your body tensing, try taking a moment at the end of a sentence or concept to pause and take a deep breath.
 Not only do brief pauses help your audience to digest the content you’re presenting, it buys you a little time to resume breathing normally.
 If you can breathe comfortably, it will be harder to rush.

 Not everyone is comfortable speaking off-the-cuff without a script.
 If you’re better following a script, you’ll want to make sure that a copy of your script is at eye level to the camera.
-Otherwise, your eyes will be constantly darting off-camera as you read your script, which can seem unnatural and distracting for your viewers.
+Otherwise, your eyes will be constantly darting off-camera as you read your script, which can seem unnatural and distracting to your viewers.

 One product we really like is the See Eye 2 Eye, an inexpensive teleprompter that sits in front of your webcam, which allows you to read from a script while looking directly into the camera lens.
 Using the teleprompter lets you keep eye contact with your viewers and helps you create a more professional-looking video.